renpy/renpy/sphinx/source/other.rst

 .. var:: renpy.emscripten

     Has a true value when running in the browser.
+That value is specifically the emscripten module that lets you interact with the browser, see :func:`renpy.emscripten.run_script` and similar functions.

 .. var:: renpy.mobile